Hello all, I’m Mischa

 Tasmania is Australia’s hidden gem (quite literally it often left off maps of the country).
-It’s a state of beautiful landscape contradictions, lovely people and a laid back lifestyle which merges both the old colonial world with a new metropolitan feel.
+It’s a state of beautiful landscape contradictions.
+There arelovely people and a laid back lifestyle which merges both the old colonial world with a new metropolitan feel.

-Based not far from Hobart this area is the reason that Tasmania is referred to as the Apple Isle, there are so many fruit farms in this area.
 The Huon Valley is an amazing mixture of rivers, forests and farming.
-It is great if you want to gently explore or be adventurous with bush walking, tree top walks, caving and hang gliding.
+It’s great if you want to gently explore or be adventurous with bush walking, tree top walks, caving and hang gliding.
 It is best to explore the valley by car to take in all the beauty of the area.

-Depending on the time of year that you go and the daily weather conditions will usually depend on how far you can go up the mountain but it is worth it even if you make it half way up as there are places to stop along the journey.
+Depending on the time of year, the daily weather conditions will usually determine how far you can go up the mountain.
+But it’s worth it even if you make it half way up as there are places to stop along the journey.

 Check out the convict past